Joshlucpoll/battleships-game/README.md

 - Submarine (2 long)

 The Ai has the same - randomly placing their ships.
-The Ai is faily crude at this stage but I'm hoping to improve it later on.
+The Ai is fairly crude at this stage but I'm hoping to improve it later on.